 How Seniors Can Stay Healthy During Flu Season

 Fall is here and while many people are understandably excited about the milder weather and all of the fun fall activities that come with this time of year, fall unfortunately also means the beginning of flu season.
-What many people don’t realize is that flu season starts in October and lasts all the way through March.
+What many people don?t realize is that the flu season starts in October and lasts all the way through March.
 This is why it is important that everyone starts preparing for flu season now and taking some extra steps in order to get ahead of the flu before flu season reaches its peak.

 Everyone is susceptible to getting the flu, but seniors are even more prone to getting sick and even ending up in the hospital because of the flu.
 This is why it is so important for all seniors to take a few steps now in order to stay healthy during flu season.
 Here are a few easy tips to start implementing into your routine right away.

 - Get the flu vaccine.
 The flu vaccine is one of the best ways for the body to develop full immunity to the flu.
 The CDC recommends that everyone gets their flu shots early in the season as it can take up to two weeks for the body to become fully immune.
 It is important to remember that while the flu vaccine may not be a perfect match against the flu every year, it can still help protect against the virus.

 - Start taking care of your body.
 If you eat right, get at least eight hours of sleep and drink plenty of water, your system will be able to run at its absolute best, so start doing these things now.
 It will help keep your immune system in top working order and stop you from being more susceptible to the flu.